frankcleary/data-science-bytes/content/flask-bart-sql.md

         )
         str_rows = [','.join(map(str, row)) for row in result]
         query_time = time.time() - start_time
-        logging.info("executed query in %s" % query_time)
+        print("executed query in %s" % query_time)
         cur.close()
         header = 'etd,count\n'
         return header + '\n'.join(str_rows)

-Here is an example query and result, along with firefox inspector output showing the csv format more clearly:
+Here is an example query and result, along with Firefox inspector output showing the csv format more clearly:

 <img src="/extra/images/flaskbart/queryresult.png" title="bart SQL query result">

 This is the data our D3.js visualization will act on in [Part 4]({filename}/flask-bart-graphing.md).

-##### Four Part series on creating a D3.js graph powered by Flask and SQL
+##### _Four Part series on creating a D3.js graph powered by Flask and SQL_

 1. [Running a Flask app on AWS EC2]({filename}/flask-on-ec2.md)
 1. [Using Flask to answer SQL queries]({filename}/flask-sql.md)